Skip to content

 4. Creates the per-shed upper at uppers/<name>/upper.ext4.

 Subsequent shed start reads the same metadata.
-The shed boots from the exact manifest it was created against — re-tagging extensions to a new digest after the fact does not change what an existing shed boots.
+The shed boots from the exact manifest it was created against — re-pulling the ref to a new digest after the fact does not change what an existing shed boots.

 Reachability and prune